owid/sdg-tracker.org/pages/climate-change.md

         <div class="col-md">
             <span>SDG Indicator 13.2.1</span>
             <h3>Integration of climate change into national policies</h3>
-            <p><strong>Definition:</strong> Indicator 13.2.1 is the <i><q>number of countries that have communicated the establishment or operationalization of an integrated policy/strategy/plan which increases their ability to adapt to the adverse impacts of climate change and foster climate resilience and low greenhouse gas emissions development</q></i>.<p>Indicators measured here report mortality rates internally displaced persons, missing persons and total numbers affected by natural disasters.</p>
+            <p><strong>Definition:</strong> Indicator 13.2.1 is the <i><q>number of countries that have communicated the establishment or operationalization of an integrated policy/strategy/plan which increases their ability to adapt to the adverse impacts of climate change and foster climate resilience and low greenhouse gas emissions development</q></i>.<p>This indicator measures the number of countries signed on to multilateral agreements on climate change.
+Currently this indicator does not reflect the levels of operationalization or implementation of climate mitigation and adaption action.<p>National commitments within the <a href="https://unfccc.int/process-and-meetings/the-paris-agreement/the-paris-agreement">UNFCCC Paris Agreement</a> vary by country depending on their <a href="https://unfccc.int/process-and-meetings/the-paris-agreement/nationally-determined-contributions-ndcs">Nationally Determined Contributions (NCDs)</a> so are not directly comparable.
+In the additional charts below you will find data on national CO<sub>2</sub> emissions, per capita emissions and carbon intensity measures.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>integrate climate change measures into national policies, strategies and planning</q></i>.</p>
            <p><strong>More research:</strong> Further data and research on this topic can be found at the <i>Our World in Data</i> on <a href="https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions">CO<sub>2</sub> and Other Greenhouse Gas Emissions</a>.</p>
+           <p><strong>Additional charts</strong>:<br><a href="https://ourworldindata.org/grapher/annual-co-emissions-per-country">CO<sub>2</sub> emissions by country</a>
+<br><a href="https://ourworldindata.org/grapher/co-emissions-per-capita">CO<sub>2</sub> emissions per capita</a>
+<br><a href="https://ourworldindata.org/grapher/carbon-emission-intensity-of-economies?tab=map">CO<sub>2</sub> emissions intensity</a></p>
         </div>
         <div class="col-md">
-            <iframe src="https://ourworldindata.org/grapher/number-of-parties-env-agreements" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+            <iframe src="https://ourworldindata.org/grapher/number-of-parties-env-agreements?country=OWID_WRL-12+OWID_WRL-5" style="width: 100%; height: 600px; border: 0px none;"></iframe>
         </div>
     </div>
 </div>